AlvinMengCao/My-website-REST-API/README.md

 ###### DELETE last:/

 ##Tests
 Use TDD to build DAO part of this project, and it already contians Unit test cases for all DAO.
 And I also manually test all types of request.
+Gonna add mock test for API and DOA.

 ##Contributors
 Since I am not that skillful in deploying to server side, if you guys can help me re-edit the `app.yml` file, which is under java/resource, and put database information and other possible configuration varibles in it, I would be really appreciate.